xx0x/aether-l052/README.md

 | Charge Current | 100 mA (set using R4) |
 | Charge State   | Available through PB8 |

+## Why it exists?

+There was no entry-level development board for the STM32L052 series, especially for the compact STM32L052K8Ux variant.

-## Where to get?
+## Where to get it?

-Æther L052 is an open-source board, not available through any shops.
-Feel free to order your own board, all necessary files are at "pcb" folder.
+Æther L052 is open source and not sold in shops.
+You can build your own; all required files are in the `pcb` folder.
+If you are a manufacturer, you may reuse the design under the License, or contact me first if you prefer.

 ## Code examples